minuetai/agents/README.md

 Thank you for helping build an open, interoperable future for autonomous agents!

----

 ## Explore More

 - [Explodential.com](https://explodential.com) – Autonomous agent newsletter

 ---

+*Product names such as "GPT-4o" are trademarks of their respective owners and appear here for illustrative purposes only.*

 © 2025 Minuet Labs LLC.
-Cialint™ is a trademark of Minuet Labs.
+Cialint™ is a trademark of Minuet Labs LLC.

-*Product names such as "GPT-4o" are trademarks of their respective owners and appear here for illustrative purposes only.*
+See [LEGAL.md](./LEGAL.md) for full terms.